Blog > Articles > Food & beverage

 Food influencers and creators

-Over 70% of Gen Zers like finding food content on social media channels, which aligns with the idea that social media creators and brand pages wield significant influence over what this generation eats.
+Three in four Gen Zers enjoy finding food content on social media, aligning with the idea that social media creators and brand pages wield significant influence over what this generation eats.

-Here we see a gender divide in how this generation uses social media.
-Over three-quarters (77%) of females strongly agree that they like finding food content on social media compared to 65% of males, indicating that females may be more engaged with digital food content.
+Here we see a gender divide in how this generation uses social media: over three-quarters (77%) of females say that they like finding food content on social media compared to 68% of males, indicating that females may be more engaged with digital food content.

-From cucumber salads to whipped coffee, to feta pasta, TikTok garners the highest percentage of foodie Zoomers, with over 50% of Gen Zers looking for food related content on the app.
+From cucumber salads and feta pasta to whipped coffee and beyond, TikTok garners the highest share of foodie Zoomers, with over half (53%) of Gen Zers seeking food-related content on the app.

-This is followed by Instagram (43.1%) and YouTube (42.7%).
-And when we look at the gender split, we see that 59.0% of females look for food content on TikTok.
-And while females use Instagram at a similar level (43.6%), their YouTube use drops to 33.1%.
+This is followed by Instagram (40%) and YouTube (39%).
+Looking at the gender split, we see that 63% of females look for food content on TikTok compared to 53% of males.

 Willingness to try new things